mcsee/Software-Design-Articles/Articles/Theory/What exactly is a name - Part II Rehab/readme.md

 This violates the design principle that suggests we favor the (dynamic) composition of objects over the (static) inheritance of classes.

-> Rule 12: Base objects do not exist.
+> Rule 12: Base objects don't exist.

 [![Watch the video](https://img.youtube.com/vi/jQE66WA2s-A/sddefault.jpg)](https://youtu.be/jQE66WA2s-A)